 I love traveling to Mexico – especially the Riviera Maya.
 It’s a special place to unwind with your loved one.
 My husband and I were last there in February.
 The beaches, amazing gastronomy, and emphasis on relaxation is unique.
 I love staying at the Banyan Tree Mayakoba.
 They definitely understand romance.
 Rooms are spacious and private.
 The pool villas have beautiful rooftops to sit and star gaze.
 The plunge pool was always inviting.
 And the bathroom, with an outdoor tub, was one of my all-time favorites.
 The hotel can set a candlelit bath with rose petals, champagne and chocolates.
 What a great way to celebrate a special occasion! – Leah Winck, firstname.lastname@example.org

 Ixtapa…to Disconnect in Style

-This fishermen’s village on the Pacific Coast is a place to get away from it all.
+This fisherman’s village on the Pacific Coast is a place to get away from it all.
 Relaxing beaches and secluded five starred resorts are framed by a mountain range in the distance.
-The nearby nature sanctuary is excellent for bird watching.
+The nearby nature sanctuary is excellent for birdwatching.
 I spent my days alternating between water sports to snorkeling along the untouched shores of nearby Isla Ixtapa to just relaxing at the Capella Ixtapa.
 This hillside resort has nothing but gorgeous views, exceptional food and great service.
 The adobo-styled rooms are elegant and offer a lot of privacy. – Giovanni Escobar, Giovanni@f1s.com